As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - When you are ready to bake the cookies, remove the dough from the refrigerator.
 Preheat the oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-- Roll the dough into balls, about 1 Tablespoon in size (I like to use a cookie scoop).
+- Roll the dough into balls, about 1 Tablespoon in size (I use this #50 cookie scoop for all of my standard size cookies).
 Roll each of the dough balls generously in the sugar/cinnamon/pumpkin pie spice mixture and place on prepared baking sheet.

 - Bake the cookies for 11-13 minutes or until the edges are just set.
 Cookies will look very soft and under-baked.
 Remove from the oven and allow cookies to cool on the baking sheet for at least 5 minutes before transferring to a wire rack to cool completely.
 Store leftovers covered at room temperature, up to 5 days.
 Baked cookies freeze well, up to 3 months.
 Thaw in refrigerator or at room temperature.